ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 ***

-## Downloading the data using the nda-abcd-s3-downloader
+## Downloading the data using the nda-data-access repository

-The [Developmental Cognition and Neuroimaging Lab (DCAN)](https://www.ohsu.edu/school-of-medicine/developmental-cognition-and-neuroimaging-lab) at Oregon Health & Science University has created a handy tool to make downloading easier.
+~~The [Developmental Cognition and Neuroimaging Lab (DCAN)](https://www.ohsu.edu/school-of-medicine/developmental-cognition-and-neuroimaging-lab) at Oregon Health & Science University has created a handy tool to make downloading easier.
 In addition, they have uploaded preprocessed derivatives to facilitate quick analysis.
 More information about the specific contents and preprocessing pipeline can be found at the [Collection 3165 documentation page](https://collection3165.readthedocs.io/en/stable/release_notes/).
-The procedure for preparing the final download is similar to the procedure above.
+The procedure for preparing the final download is similar to the procedure above.~~

 First you need to create a package and download the list of files contained in Collection 3165.
 Below are the instructions for using this tool from the [`nda-abcd-s3-downloader` README](https://github.com/DCAN-Labs/nda-abcd-s3-downloader).